Bakht Khan: The revolt

-Indian Rebellion of 1857 started when a group of sepoys rebelled against the introduction of rifle cartridges that were allegedly greased with pig or beef fat.
+The Indian Rebellion of 1857 started when a group of sepoys rebelled against the introduction of rifle cartridges that were allegedly greased with pig or beef fat.
 This offended both Muslim soldiers, who did not eat pork and Hindu soldiers, who did not eat beef.
 The uprising spread rapidly in the surrounding areas of Delhi against the British.

 With the outbreak of the mutiny in Bareilly, Subedar Bahadur Khan had been acclaimed as general by the sepoys involved.
 When Bakht Khan heard of the rebellion in Meerut, he decided to march to Delhi to support the Mughal emperor Bahadur Shah Zafar's army.

 By the time Bakht Khan arrived at Delhi on 1 July 1857, with a large number of Rohilla sepoys, rebel forces had already taken the city and the Mughal ruler Bahadur Shah Zafar had been proclaimed Emperor of India.
 The Bareilly Brigade, led by Bakht Khan, included four regiments of Bengal Native Infantry, one of cavalry and a battery of artillery.
 The appearance of this substantial reinforcement, marching in good order, dismayed the British besieging Delhi and impressed Bahadur Shah Zafar.
 Bakht and his officers were quickly summoned to meet with the emperor.

 The emperor's eldest son, Mirza Mughal, also called Mirza Zahir-ud-din, had been given the title of chief general, but this prince had no military experience.
 This was the moment when Bakht Khan, along with his forces, arrived in Delhi.
 With his arrival, the leadership position did improve.
 Bakht Khan's administrative abilities quickly became evident, and the emperor granted him actual authority and the title of Saheb-e-Alam Bahadur, or Lord Governor General.
 Khan was the virtual commander of sepoy forces, although Mirza Zahir-ud-din was still the commander-in-chief.